 - YorkU Tuition (amount varies, whether you are an undergraduate or graduate student)

 - Course Fee (includes all in-country transportation, room and board, as well as park entrance fees that are part of course programs.
 Accommodations include a mix of homestays with local families, lodges and hotels)

 - Flight fare (York International provides an award to all participants to help cover this cost)

 You can enrol in one course or in as many courses as your program allows.
-The course fees are as follow (in Canadian dollars):
+The course fees for 2020 are as follow (in Canadian dollars):

 - One course $1,300